muhammadali636/electronic-portfolio/README.md

     Calculate Total Gain: The software calculates the total gain or loss of the portfolio based on its current price.
     Search Investments: Users can search for investments based on symbol, keywords in the name, and price ranges, or all of them combined.
 Uses hashmaps for fastness.
-    Save to file and load to files.
+    Save to database and load from database.
     This software makes portfolio management better, making a cumbersome and tedious process manageable through a few simple operations.

 **(2) User Guide**